IvanRublev/keyphrases-mcp/docs/integration.md

 docker run --rm --name keyphrases-mcp-server -i -v <path_to_documents>:/app/documents -p 8000:8000 keyphrases-mcp:latest
 ```

+To provide CUDA GPU acceleration to the app, add the `--gpus all` flag to the command above.

 Add the following configuration to your MCP client settings with validated paths:

 ```json